Doctor of Philosophy

 Each research candidate has a supervisor, a member of the SCA academic staff, appointed to take primary responsibility for the conduct and progress of the candidature, and an associate supervisor, a member of academic staff at the Faculty or within the University of Sydney, appointed to provide additional support to the candidate and to cover times when the primary supervisor is not available.

-Second year onwards candidates attend and present a paper on the current state of their research at the Graduate Forum.
+From the second year onwards, candidates attend and present a paper on the current state of their research at the Graduate Forum.
 This program provides an opportunity for candidates to present aspects of their research to the Faculty and postgraduate colleagues.
 All PhD candidates are required to attend each presentation.

 Doctor of Philosophy graduates gain professional development, critical evaluation skills and advanced research methodologies appropriate to contemporary visual arts practice.
 The PhD prepares graduates for career and research options beyond studio practice.